aerogear/aerogear-unifiedpush-server/website/docs/introduction/push-notifications.md

 ## _Push to Sync_ notifications

-When a push notification is received, you are not required to show it to the user: another great usage of push notifications is just to notify the application that something new is ready and, for example, the application should sync as soon as possible.
+When a push notification is received, you are not required to show it to the user.
+A message could notify the application that something new is ready and, for example, the application should sync as soon as possible.

-To avoid draining the battery, the _notification handler_ could enable a flag into the application data store so that, next time the user will open it, the application will sync its data with the server.
+To avoid draining the battery, your _notification handler_ would schedule data synchronization with the server using your device OS's work scheduler.

 ## Push notifications and battery draining

-Every time the user receives a push notification, the underlying OS will need to turn on the antenna and download the notification.
-That is another reason why much attention must be posed in selecting which and how many push notifications we will send to our user: if the user will receive too many push notification, his battery will get drained very fast (or, even worse, he will uninstall the application).
+The operating system manages receiving push notification and batches work with other applications.
+By using push messaging as a signal your OS can schedule your application to do work when it is least impactful on the battery.